 Moles spend almost all their lives underground in a combination of a semi-permanent and permanent system of tunnels.
-The surface tunnels are short-lived and usually occur in areas of light sandy and shallow soil, where their food (grubs & worms) is closer to the surface.
 What you do not see is typically a system of permanent deep burrows which form a complex network hundreds of meters long at varying depths in the soil.
 The deepest tunnels are used most in times of drought and cold temperatures.
 Permanent tunnels are used repeatedly for feeding over long periods of time, sometimes by several generations of moles will use the tunnel system.

 Here is the reason why homeowners are always shocked when we tell them it is probably one or two moles causing the damage – Moles are solitary for most of the year, occupying exclusive territories.
 With the start of the breeding season, males span out, tunneling over large areas in search of females.
 Within the network of tunnels, moles construct one or more spherical nest chambers, each lined with dry plant material.
 Nests are used for sleeping and for raising young.
 A litter of 3 or 4 babies is born in the spring.
 Their fur starts to grow at 14 days, eyes open at 22 days and they are weaned at 4-5 weeks.
 The young start to leave the nest after 30 days and disperse from their mother’s home range at 5-6 weeks.